lkubb/salt-tool-brew-formula/docs/README.rst

           - --no-quarantine
       # Ensure brew bin dir is globally in/absent from `$PATH`.
     globalpath: true
+      # When initially installing brew, use this version.
+Defaults to latest.
+    init_version: null
       # Helper to automatically install packages.
     packages:
       - git